 The great thing about indoor agility is you can make a fun course out of anything in the house-two stacked boxes with a broom stick handle in the middle for a jump, a couch to jump on as a table, and more.
 You’re only limited by your imagination.
 Or you can set up a real agility course with jumps, tunnels, and weaves if you have the equipment.
 FitPaws Pods, balance discs & boards work great for teaching your dog front and rear end awareness.
 Upturned buckets, cardboard, or an upside down dog bowl work well too for varied texture and for paw targeting.
 Many of the activities shown in the video can be done inside or out.
 There are also agility facilities which are enclosed where you can learn or rent the facility.

 Regardless of the weather outside, you can grab some treats and your pup and learn some tricks together.
 Tricks are a wonderful way to learn to communicate with your dog and a fun bonding activity.
 Teach shake, sit, down, crawl, leg weave, holding items, jumping through a hoop, pushing a shopping cart, riding a skateboard-the list is endless.
 As above, you are only limited by your imagination, ability to effectively and clearly communicate and understand your dog when learning tricks.

 #4.
 Fetch or Hide & Seek

 While there’s more room to run outside, if your dog enjoys playing fetch, you can still play inside.
-Just keep the ball low to the ground when you throw it.
+Just keep the ball low to the ground when you throw it or do short throws.
 A toy that you can use as well is the ifetch ball machine.
-You can also teach your dog to find you.
+You can also play hide-and-seek teach your dog to find you.
 Start with them in a sit-stay and then go hide.
 Tell your dog to “Find!” and wait until they seek you out.
 Give them lots of praise and food.
 We do this quite often on walks and my pups love this game.